 - Age: Users over 65 metabolize the drug at lower rates.

-- Body mass: As methadone accumulates in fat deposits, users that weigh less will remove from their system quicker.
+- Body mass: As the substance accumulates in fat deposits, users that weigh less will remove from their system quicker.

 - The health of the user: Problems with the liver and the kidneys may result in slow elimination.

-- Genetics: Some genes can affect the metabolic rates of the user, resulting in rapid or slow metabolizers.
+- Genetics: Some genes can affect the user’s metabolic rates, resulting in rapid or slow metabolizers.

 - Lifestyle: Specific diet may affect the duration and elimination of the drug.
 For instance, acidic meals may lead to quicker excretion.

-- Polydrug abuse: Do not forget that mixing methadone with other drugs is dangerous as it may lead to an overdose.
+- Polydrug abuse: Do not forget that mixing the substance with other drugs is dangerous as it may lead to an overdose.
 Other drugs may affect the chemical balance, resulting in a slow elimination.
 So if one is undergoing Methadone maintenance treatment, it’s essential not to take other drugs or alcohol during the treatment process.

 It’s important to say that pregnant women can clear their system quicker than non-pregnant.
-Information on the topic is vital as many addicted pregnant women use methadone during pregnancy.
+Information on the topic is vital as many addicted pregnant women use the opioid during pregnancy.